 St Mary's at Metricup: The Lady Treatt Centre for Learning and Leadership is the School's outdoor education facility.
-Set in natural bushland in the heart of the Margaret River wine region, the Centre is the first of its kind for an all-girls' school in Western Australia.
+Set in natural bushland in the heart of the Margaret River wine region, the Centre is the largest of its kind for an all-girls' school in Western Australia.

 The land at Metricup was purchased by the St Mary's Anglican Girls' School Foundation in 2005.
 The Foundation has contributed over $7.4 million towards the development of the Centre for Learning and Leadership and our school community of parents, Old Girls and friends also gave generously to support this innovative project.